AARP Eye Center

 Full retirement age, or FRA, is the age when you are entitled to 100 percent of your Social Security benefits, which are determined by your lifetime earnings.
 It is gradually increasing, from 66 and 4 months for people born in 1956 to 66 and 6 months for those born in 1957 and, ultimately, 67 for people born in 1960 or later.

 Those dates apply to the retirement benefits you earned from working and to spousal benefits, which your husband or wife can collect on your work record.
 They differ slightly for survivor benefits, which you can claim if your spouse dies.
-Full retirement age for survivors is 66 for people born in 1956 and gradually increases to age 67 for people born in 1962 or later.
+Full retirement age for survivors is 66 and 2 months for people born in 1957 and gradually increases to age 67 for people born in 1962 or later.

 Keep in mind